shlienlab/raccoon/docs/update.rst

 original setup but don't have to.
 If you want to extend the search in this specific instance, for example, it may be worth changing some of these flags (e.g. :code:`maxdepth` or :code:`popcut`).

-Alternatively, the update object can be initialized and theprocess can be called directly.
+Alternatively, the update object can be initialized and the process can be called directly.

 .. code-block:: python